Transfer VM From GCP Compute Engine to Akamai Using Disk Images

 Export Your Compute Engine VM Disk Image

-First, export your VM to a Machine Image using the UI or the CLI.
-Navigate to Compute Engine > Images.
+Export your VM to a Machine Image using either the Google Cloud Console or the gcloud CLI:

-Click Create Image at the top of the page.
-On the next page, specify a name for your image.
-Then, find the disk for your VM instance, specifying it as the source disk for the image.
+2. Click Create Image at the top of the page.
+On the next screen, enter a name for the image, then your VM’s disk as the Source disk:

 Created [https://www.googleapis.com/compute/v1/projects/gcp-vm-migration-450215/global/images/my-vm-image\].